Look beyond fault lines to gain a comprehensive understanding of earthquake risk.

 As part of our earthquake marketing kit, you get a webpage with engaging, explanatory content that's branded with your agency's logo and has a direct link to contact you.
 You also get a marketing letter customized with each customer's risk factor data that you can email to them.
 Finally, you get a dataset with all your customers' risk information in one place, allowing you to quickly pinpoint the customers who most need coverage and assess the size of your potential opportunity.

-These three elements give you have everything you need to have informative conversations with your customers and help them get the coverage they need to protect their home.
+These three elements give you everything you need to have informative conversations with your customers and help them get the coverage they need to protect their homes.

 We hope this guide and the linked articles gave you new insight into earthquake risk.
 If you'd like to learn more, contact our risk data experts.

 Alcatraz History, https://www.alcatrazhistory.com/rock/rock-019.htm